gayverjr/pyemap/docs/graph_mining/algorithms/classification.rst

 By default, each standard amino acid residue receives its own category, and all non-standard residues included in the analysis are labeled as 'NP' for non-protein (processed internally as '#').
-One can specify a group of standard amino-acid residue-types to be given the label 'X' (which is standard notation for unknown residue type), which enables these resiudes to be substituted for another in subgraph patterns.
+One can specify a group of standard amino-acid residue types to be given the label 'X' (which is standard notation for unknown residue type), which enables these residues to be substituted for another in subgraph patterns.
 This is done by passing a list of 1-letter amino acid characters to as the :py:attr:`sub` keyword argument to :func:`~pyemap.graph_mining.PDBGroup.generate_graph_database`.

 **Example**